FIVEYOUNGWOO/Open-AI-GYM-Based-Massive-MIMO-Network-Environments/README.md

 Also, I already validated my code compared with Emil Bjornson's Massive MIMO Book.

-If you're starting out building a DRL-based Massive MIMO environment, I provide code that dramatically reduces the time wasted on developing projects.
+If you're starting out building a Massive MIMO environment for deep reinforcement learning, this code can provide significantly reduce wasted time developing your project.